section-engineering-education/engineering-education/articles/k-means-from-scratch-R/index.md

 ![plot](/engineering-education/k-means-from-scratch-r/plot1.jpg)

-In order to find a decision boundary that divides the data into k-different clusters, we use k-means.
+In order to find a decision boundary that divides the data into k-different clusters, we use K-means.
 Let's assume we want to divide the given dataset into two clusters.
 What would be the optimal distribution of data points?

 ![plot](/engineering-education/k-means-from-scratch-r/plot2.jpg)